SidoShiro/trasher/README.md

 * Free a specific pool (by id or by tag)
 * Unspecified tag when pool is created, result to a NULL for the pool tag

+> This current version of trasher is a mashup of my from-scratch pools used during my studies, many different ways to do
+> were coded, I wanted to re-organize the ideas, into one project

 # TODO

 * Allow user to create Types of allocation
 * Rename pools
 * Check Pools
 * Gets meta-data of pools
-* Tests
 * Performances
-* free correctly names tags
+* Free correctly names tags